jsoung/prefect-gcp/README.md

+# Prefect-GCP

-This is a prototype project that integrates Apache Beam with Prefect on Google Cloud Platform (GCP).
-This project serves as a foundation for building data processing pipelines using modern orchestration and data processing tools.
+This is a prototype project that integrates [Apache Beam](https://beam.apache.org/get-started/quickstart/python/) with [Prefect](https://docs.prefect.io/v3/get-started) on [Google Cloud](https://console.cloud.google.com/).
+The project is designed to serve as a foundation for building data processing pipelines using modern orchestration and data processing tools.

+---

-### Project Structure
+## Project Structure
 ```
 prefect-gcp
 ├── src